jolness1/shell-auto-ASPM/README.md

 ## Overview

 Enable PCIe Active State Power Management (ASPM) on compatible devices to reduce system power consumption.
-The script scans PCIe devices, creates backups, and enables supported ASPM link states (L0s/L1) in device configuration space.
+The script scans PCIe devices, and enables supported ASPM link states (L0s/L1) in device configuration space.
 It does not change CPU governors or BIOS settings.

 ## Requirements